fredgrott/GWSDroidGradle/README.md

 Implementation Summary
 ----------------------

-We set the build up to use instrumented and function testing on both the app module and library module and set the library module to be deployable to jitpack.
+We set the build up to use instrumented with espresso and function testing with mockito mocking on both the app module and library module and set the library module to be deployable to jitpack.
 What is not shown yet is that we use monkeyrunner with a jython set-up to act as are UIAutomator as UIAutomator cannot be run until 18 and higher apis.

 At sometime later this block will contain a reference to the other gradle set-up I use which sets the app module to use retro-lambda and lombok as I do not use those for the libraries that I create as its